Science Culture and Accountability Plan (SCAP)

-All faculty, staff (including visiting scholars and administrators), trainees (residents, fellows, postdoctoral associates and graduate students) and other personnel on active IRB protocols who are participating in any type of research will be required to complete and maintain updated conflict of interest forms: https://dosi.duke.edu/conflict-interest
+All faculty, staff (including visiting scholars and administrators), trainees (residents, fellows, postdoctoral associates and graduate students), and other personnel on active IRB protocols who are participating in any type of research will be required to complete and maintain updated conflict of interest forms: https://dosi.duke.edu/conflict-interest

 Data management plan

-All faculty, students, postdoctoral fellows, visiting scholars and staff are responsible for the proper acquisition, documentation, and storage of data generated in the process of performing research.
-In addition to being essential to the generation of scientific knowledge, proper data management is a best practice that ensures reliability and reproducibility of findings generated from our Department.
+All faculty, students, postdoctoral fellows, visiting scholars, and staff are responsible for the proper acquisition, documentation, and storage of data generated in the process of performing research.
+In addition to being essential to the generation of scientific knowledge, proper data management is a best practice that ensures the reliability and reproducibility of findings generated from our Department.
 Specific approaches and processes for data management will vary within our Department because of the wide breadth of research programs.
-However, the ultimate goal for each of the research programs is the same – to generate high quality, reliable, and reproducible data that becomes the basis for published scientific articles.
+However, the ultimate goal for each of the research programs is the same – to generate high-quality, reliable, and reproducible data that becomes the basis for published scientific articles.
 Therefore, the Department has a general expectation that all source data used as the basis for any publication and/or materials used for grant applications to be deposited in a secure, auditable, centralized location that is readily accessible to the principal investigator, other members of the research team, and administrative personnel (inside or outside Duke) responsible for research oversite.
 An example of a specific Data Management Plan for a basic science laboratory is provided in the Appendix.

-Provide regular (at least quarterly) open forums for critical discussion of ongoing research to ensure the highest possible standards in research.
+Provide regular (at least quarterly) open forums for a critical discussion of ongoing research to ensure the highest possible standards in research.

 Encourage all investigators to present their research findings to other investigators outside their own research group